The Top Girls playwright’s latest collection of plays are big ideas told on an imaginatively small scale – ★★★★

 Glass.
 Kill.
 Bluebeard.
 Imp. is now playing at the Royal Court Theatre until 12 October.

 Disclaimer: I was invited to watch Glass.
 Kill.
 Bluebeard.
-Imp. for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Imp. for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.